geeksam/railsdocs.org/pages/tutorials.md

 in tutorial form.

 [Programming Ruby](http://www.ruby-doc.org/docs/ProgrammingRuby/)
-is a great online book, still in tutorial form.
+a decent online book, although not perfect.
+It would benefit from a stronger editorial voice.
+For example, features and libraries (like Net::HTTP) are presented without advising which to avoid.